 Kieran Chacko is a senior associate at Flagship Pioneering, where he works as part of a team of entrepreneurial scientists to conceive, create, resource, and develop first-in-category ventures.
-Kieran joined Flagship after completing the firm’s Fellowship Program.
+Kieran joined Flagship after completing the firm’s Flagship Pioneering Fellowship.

 Kieran earned a doctorate at the Icahn School of Medicine at Mount Sinai under the guidance of Professor Harm van Bakel.
 His research focused on uncovering the mechanisms responsible for emerging antibiotic resistance and heteroresistance in patients during treatment.
 Leveraging genomic surveillance data and electronic healthcare records, Kieran developed bioinformatic approaches to reveal novel antibiotic resistance mechanisms and pathogen outbreaks within the hospital.
 Furthermore, Kieran developed applications for real-time monitoring of antibiotic resistance and consumption trends across the hospital system that are currently in use.
 He is the recipient of multiple awards from the American Society of Microbiology, Infectious Disease Society of America, and Mount Sinai Hospital for his research.